mano-at-sdsc/published-documentation/TableInfo:-compound.tsv.md

 This table *must not* be manually created.
-Users should skip this (and all other controlled vocabulary term tables) when preparing the rest of their datapackage's TSV files for submission.
-Once the other tables are built, users should then use the [CFDE term-table builder script](https://osf.io/bq6k9/) to automatically build this table (and the other term tables) from the information stored in the other already-completed table files.
+Users should skip this, and all other tables marked "Built by script" in [this summary](./C2M2-Table-Summary), preparing only the rest of their datapackage's TSV files (those marked "Prepared by submitter") for submission.
+Once the "Prepared by submitter" tables are ready, users should then use the [C2M2 submission prep script](https://osf.io/bq6k9/) to automatically generate this table (and the other "Built by script" tables) using the information in the "Prepared by submitter" tables.

-The compound.tsv table will have as many rows as the number of unique PubChem terms appearing in the [substance.tsv](./TableInfo:-substance.tsv).
+The compound.tsv table will have at most as many rows as the number of unique PubChem terms appearing in the [substance.tsv](./TableInfo:-substance.tsv) table (fewer rows, if multiple substances map to the same compound).

 Field | Field Description | Required? | Field Value Type | Extra Info